-Refer to the Board's Assessment, Certification and Examination (ACE) Manual for further information (www.boardofstudies.nsw.edu.au).
+Refer to the Board's Assessment Certification Examination (ACE) website for further information.

 10.2 Preliminary and HSC unit credit

 To facilitate flexibility of VET in the HSC, courses within the Screen and Media VET CEC may be delivered as Preliminary units, as HSC units or as a combination of Preliminary and HSC units.